+Introduction.
 The numerical simulation of turbulent flows has many applications in various engineering and environmental problems.
 Direct numerical simulation (DNS) of turbulence requires the integration in time of the full nonlinear Navier-Stokes equations.
 However, at high Reynolds number, turbulent flows create a wide range of scales, which induces a huge degree of complexity.
-Hence, in order to compute accurately all the scales of a turbulent flow, the discretizations in space and in time must be of very small size, leading to a huge number of degrees of freedom, impossible to handle in DNS of industrial problems.
+Hence, in order to accurately compute all the scales of a turbulent flow, the discretizations in space and in time must be of very small size, leading to a huge number of degrees of freedom, impossible to handle in the DNS of industrial problems.

-Direct numerical simulations of homogeneous turbulent flows have been performed extensively to increase the understanding of small-scale structures mechanisms.
-Among the computational methods commonly used for these simulations, one can cite spectral methods, well-localized in frequency [5], or finite element methods, well-localized in physical space [21].
-In between these two approaches, wavelet bases offer alternative decompositions, more suitable to represent the intermittent spatial structures of the flows.
+DNS of homogeneous turbulent flows has been performed extensively to increase the understanding of small-scale structure mechanisms.
+Among the computational methods commonly used for these simulations, one can cite spectral methods, well localized in frequency [5], or finite element methods, well localized in physical space [21].
+In between these two approaches, wavelet bases offer alternative decompositions, more suitable to represent the intermittent spatial structure of the flows.

-The wavelet decomposition was first introduced in fluid mechanics to analyze turbulent flows [32, 17, 23].
-The first wavelet based schemes for the computation of homogeneous turbulent flows looked promising [6, 20, 27, 22], especially concerning adaptivity issues.
-These wavelet schemes are based on Galerkin, Petrov-Galerkin or collocation methods, but also wavelet/vaguelette decompositions.
+The wavelet decomposition was first introduced in fluid mechanics to analyze turbulent flows [32, 17, 29, 23].
+The first wavelet-based schemes for the computation of homogeneous turbulent flows looked promising [6, 20, 26, 22], especially concerning adaptivity issues.
+These wavelet schemes are based on Galerkin, Petrov-Galerkin, and collocation methods but also on wavelet/vaguelette decompositions.
 Wavelets may also be used for turbulence modeling [19].
-Most of the cited works use wavelets as a decomposition basis of the vorticity field, with periodic boundary conditions, which makes the generalization to non-periodic boundary conditions very difficult.
+Most of the cited works use wavelets as a decomposition basis of the vorticity field, with periodic boundary conditions, which makes the generalization to nonperiodic boundary conditions very difficult.